tauri-apps/plugins-workspace/plugins/log/README.md

 tauri-plugin-log = { git = "https://github.com/tauri-apps/plugins-workspace", branch = "v1" }
 ```

+If you want the single instance mechanism to only trigger for semver compatible instances of your apps, for example if you expect users to have multiple installations of your app installed, you can add `features = ["semver"]` to the dependency declaration in `Cargo.toml`.

-You can install the JavaScript Guest bindings using your preferred JavaScript package manager:
+Then you can install the JavaScript Guest bindings using your preferred JavaScript package manager:

 > Note: Since most JavaScript package managers are unable to install packages from git monorepos we provide read-only mirrors of each plugin.
 This makes installation option 2 more ergonomic to use.